huawei-noah/trustworthyAI/competition/NeurIPS2023/winners.md

 | Bronze Prize | TKOCA  | Nishan Xie     | Nishan Xie, Yuanxin Li, Qing Tan | - | - |
 | Bronze Prize | Youran |   -   |    Shi and Sun  |    -           |         -   |

-- Please each winner feedback the missing information (such as Captain, Members, and Institute) in the above table to noahlabcausal@huawei.com ASAP.
+- We kindly request each of the winners to **promptly provide missing information, including Captain, Members, and Institute, for the above table**.
+Please send this information to noahlabcausal@huawei.com at your earliest convenience.

  ## Appendix: The specific score on each dataset for winners
 | Team | dataset(4) | dataset(5) | dataset(6) | dataset(7,private) | dataset(8,private) | dataset(9,private) | avg(4~6) | avg(7~9) | Paper Quality（Reviewer 1） | Paper Quality（Reviewer 2） | Paper Quality（Reviewer 3）| Final Score | Ranking |